 For her outstanding contribution to higher education (awarded July 2016).

 Liz Beaty was born in Carlisle.
 She holds a BA (Hons) degree in Sociology from the University of Essex and a Phd from the University of Surrey.
-Her career included roles at the Open University, Newcastle Polytechnic, University of Brighton and Coventry.
+Her career included roles at the Open University, Newcastle Polytechnic, and the Universities of Brighton and Coventry.
 Liz was made a Professor in 2002 shortly before taking on a national role as Executive Director at the Higher Education Funding Council for England (HEFCE).
 Her role included the creation of the Higher Education Academy, Centre’s for Excellence in Learning and Teaching and to oversee the development of ideas for a new university in Cumbria.

 Mick Fowler